Twin Rivers serves 9 students in grades 6-12.

 School Overview

-Twin Rivers's student population of 9 students has declined by 62% over five school years.
+Twin Rivers's student population of 9 students has stayed relatively flat over five school years.

 Grades Offered